Monday, 8 October 2018

 With walls and towers were girdled round.
 (1816 text)

-From forth this Chasm with hideous Turmoil seething (Crewe Manuscript)was changed to:
+From forth this Chasm with hideous Turmoil seething (Crewe Manuscript)

 And on her Dulcimer she play'd